 First, choose the right plants for your area.
-Landscape for Life explains that a tree that naturally fits your environment should require less work such as extra watering and fertilizing.
+A tree that naturally fits your environment should require less work in terms of watering and fertilizing.
 For example, if you live in a very dry area, plants that thrive in humidity may need a lot of extra help to thrive, which translates to more time, money and effort on your part to keep the tree healthy.

 By choosing a native species, you'll also be providing support for birds and other animals whose needs are compatible with those of your tree.

 If you're in the northern hemisphere, planting the tree on the southern or western side of your home will provide shade from the sun during the hottest part of the day.
 Kruse Tree Trim & Construction suggests taking height and spread into consideration so that it doesn't pose a threat to your house later on and have to be removed.

 Trees that grow too close to your home tend to cause damage to your roof and drop debris into your home gutter system.
 This build up in your gutters can ultimately attract more pests into your home.
 While you can take steps to deter pests, it's better to be safe and plant the tree at an adequate distance from your house.

 Consider soil, sun, and moisture requirements and plant in an appropriate location.
 Also consider whether your tree will drop lots of leaves or overripe fruit into a neighbor's yard.
 That tree which is a source of pride for you could be a big nuisance to the family next door.

 Trees Are Good recommends that the best time to plant a young tree is when the weather is likely to be mild, without hot or cold extremes.
 For much of the US, planting in spring or fall is ideal.